jsenv/core/docs/browser_support.md

 # Browser support after build

+As said before, by default support after build is the same as during dev.
 If you need to support older browsers you must use a parameter called "runtimeCompat".

 ```diff